-This modifier assigns colors to particles, bonds, or vector glyphs according to a selected input property.
-It thus provides a simple method to visualize the values of a per-particle or a per-bond quantity by means of a coloring scheme.
+This modifier assigns colors to particles, bonds, vector glyphs, voxels or surfaces according to a selected input property.
+It thus provides a simple way of visualizing local property values by means of a coloring scheme.

-The Operate on field selects the kind of elements the modifier should assign color to.
-Depending on this choice, the modifier does the following:
+The Operate on field selects the kind of elements the modifier should assign the colors to:

-The color to be assigned to a given element (e.g. particle) is determined as follows by the modifier: First, the value of the selected input property of the element is linearly mapped (and clamped) to the unit interval [0,1] according to the Start value and End value parameters of the modifier.
-This normalized value is then mapped to an RGB color value based on the selected color gradient type.
+The color getting assigned to an element (e.g. a particle) is determined as follows by the modifier: First, the value of the selected input property of the element is linearly mapped (and clamped) to the unit interval [0,1] according to the Start value and End value parameters of the modifier.
+This normalized value is then mapped to an RGB color based on the selected color gradient type.

 The Start value and End value parameters to the minimum and maximum value of the selected input property, respectively.
 This ensures that no clamping of value occurs for the current simulation frame.
 The button does the same but will take into account all frames of the loaded animation sequence when determining the range of property values.
 The button swaps the Start value and End value parameters to effectively reverse the color scale.function resets the

 The modifier offers a set of predefined color maps that you can choose from.
 If you would like to define your own type of color map instead, select Load custom color map... from the gradient list box.
 The program will ask you to pick an image file containing the custom color gradient.
 You can prepare an appropriate image using any image editing program.
 OVITO will use the colors along one row of pixels of the imported image to generate the user-defined color map.
 Here are two examples of color map images:

 You can let OVITO paint the color map as a legend for the color coding into rendered images by adding a Color legend layer to the active viewport.